EntireTwix/CCash/docs/building.md

 make -j<threads>
 sudo ./bank
 ```
+the last command generates a blank save file in your defined location.

 ## Certs
 make sure to edit `config.json` adding the certificate location if you're using HTTPS, I personally use [certbot](https://certbot.eff.org/).